binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

           [Test]
           [ExpectedException(typeof(SanitisationWcfException))]
           public void Sanitise_UserInput_ShouldThrowExceptionIfEscapedInputToLong() {
-	     // Concatenated just for display.
+             // Truncated just for display.
 Create a string of 4001 characters. string fourThousandAndOneCharacters =
-                "Four thousand characters.
-Four thousand characters.
-Four thousand characters.";
+                "Four thousand characters.";
              string expectedError =
                 "The un-modified string received from the client with the following IP address: " + '"' + _myTestIpv4Address + "\" " +
                 "exceeded the allowed maximum length of an escaped Html user input string. " + "The maximum length allowed is: " +